 Getting the most out of the new ETL website

 The improved website of the Energy Technology List (ETL) has been launched by the UK government to help simplify the purchasing of energy efficient products.
 A new search and compare feature will enable businesses and the public sector to quickly find verified products that can cut their energy bills and reduce carbon emissions.
-For the first time users of the ETL will also be able to integrate the full list of 14,000 qualified products into their procurement systems with the ETL API.
+For the first time users of the ETL will also be able to integrate the full list of over 8,000 qualified products into their procurement systems with the ETL API.

 These improvements will be explained further in this article with guidance to help you get the most out of the new website.

 When searching for products, you can either access the search bar directly through the homepage or through the products page.
 You can see the search results for ‘refrigeration equipment’ below.

 By selecting the technology box ‘refrigeration equipment’ you will be taken through to the Products page with more information on the technology.